olliepalmer/phd/docs/docs/faqs.md

 # FAQs

+### Q: What type of thesis is this?

+This doctoral thesis was written in the Bartlett School of Architecture's [Architectural Design MPhil/PhD programme](https://www.ucl.ac.uk/bartlett/architecture/programmes/mphilphd/mphil-phd-architectural-design-history-theory).
+This is a PhD by Design, which, to quote the Bartlett's website: "encourages the development of architectural research through the combination of designing and writing.
+Students present a thesis consisting of a project and a text that share a research theme and a productive relationship.
+The project may be drawn, filmed, built, or make use of whatever media is appropriate."

+In my case I submitted the written thesis alongside a digital portfolio, much of which is reproduced here in this digital version.

 ### Q: Why is this thesis online?

 Because I believe that scholarly work, particularly work that has been publicly funded, should be freely available.
-The thesis exists in a PDF, but that isn't indexable by search engines, and you have to download a hefty PDF file to look through that doesn't load well on mobile devices.
+The thesis exists in a PDF (available [here](https://discovery.ucl.ac.uk/id/eprint/10038254/)), but that isn't indexable by search engines, and you have to download a hefty PDF file to look through that doesn't load well on mobile devices.
 This site is a lighter-weight way to read my thesis.

 ### Q: Can I cite your thesis?

 Yes, please do!
 The best way to do this is by referring to the [PDF version](https://discovery.ucl.ac.uk/id/eprint/10038254/) which is held at UCL, which has accurate page numbers, etc. The citation format is:

 > Palmer, OM.
-2017, 'Scripted performances: designing performative architectures through digital and absurd machines', PhD thesis, Bartlett School of Architecture University College London, London.
+2017, 'Scripted performances: designing performative architectures through digital and absurd machines', PhD thesis, Bartlett School of Architecture University College London, London.Architectural Design MPhil/PhD

 ### Q: What are the differences between the online version and the PDF version?